peteroupc/peteroupc.github.io/randmisc.md

 3. If $n$ is 0, define $E(n, k)$ as 0.
 Otherwise, define $E(n, k)$ as $(g_n[k]-k\cdot g_{n-1}[k-1]/n - (n-k) g_{n-1}[k]/n)/p_n$ (letting $g_0[k]=0$ and letting $g_m[j]=0$ whenever $j\lt 0$ or $j\gt m$).  (**Note:** This implies that if $g_n = g_{n-1}$, then $E(n,k)$ is 0.)
 4. Return $E(n, k)$.

-The output returned in step 4 will have expected value $f(\lambda)$ if the following condition is met: The sum of the polynomials&mdash;
+The output returned in step 4 will have a mean of $f(\lambda)$ if the following condition is met: The sum of the polynomials&mdash;

 $$p_n\text{abs}(E(n,0)){n\choose 0}\lambda^0(1-\lambda)^{n-0} + ... + p_n\text{abs}(E(n,n)){n\choose n}\lambda^n(1-\lambda)^{n-n},$$